ReadMyPolicy

 All glossary terms

-A deductible is the amount you pay out of pocket on a covered claim before your insurance starts paying.
+An insurance deductible is the amount you pay out of pocket on a covered claim before your insurance starts paying — this is the most common cost-sharing term in any policy.
 Higher deductibles usually mean lower monthly premiums, and vice versa.

 Examples